 I really am desperately sorry I have to take away most of his Halloween candy.
 Because it isn’t fair.

 Last year I got ready to bust out my stash of safe candy to “trade” him, to compensate for taking away his treasured loot.
 But he just hugged me back and in all of his 7 years of sweet little boy wisdom said,

 “That’s okay, Mama.
 I’m just glad you got rid of all the peanuts.”

 Do you let your food allergy kiddo trick or treat?
 What ways do you keep them safe?

-If you don’t have a food allergy kiddo, are you ready to be an ally and join the Teal Pumpkin Project by offering non-food treats this year to trick or treaters?
+If you don’t have a food allergy kiddo, are you ready to be an ally and learn what how you can save a food allergy kiddo’s life?
+Are you up to join the Teal Pumpkin Project by offering non-food treats this year to trick or treaters?